 Study.com has some topics available.
 Just be careful about the length of the course.

-This list is by no means exhaustive, but it should serve as a good start for the budget-conscious person who wants to meet the healthcare sciences requirement through an online experience.
+This list is by no means exhaustive, but it should serve as a good start for the budget-conscious person who aims for meeting the health sciences requirement through an online experience.

-- The requirements for meeting the first 8 topics differs from the requirements for the last 6 topics.
+- Meeting IBLCE’s health science requirement for the first 8 topics differs from the requirements for the last 6 topics.

 - You might possibly be able to “test out” of these requirements.
 (I’ve met only a few people who have been successful doing that.)

 - Free courses may or may not carry credits.

 - You need to earn a passing grade for all of these.

 - Look for the sales!

 Have you used any of the above-mentioned options for meeting the Health Sciences Education requirement?
 How did it go?